 As Jeff Towne of Transom says of Zencastr:

 “It’s important to remember that the audio quality of your live chat is NOT related to the audio quality of your recording!
 Remember, each person is recording directly to their individual computer, the internet audio quality has no effect on that.
 That said, it can be frustrating to have a conversation if the audio is dropping-out, or gurgling, or devolving into one of those robot-melting-down glitches.
 This can happen with any internet-based chat.”

 Don’t forget to hit the big red record button

 With Squadcast and Zencastr you can hear each other before you start recording.
 Make sure you hit the big red record button to start recording.
 Once you are recording you’ll see a signal coming through for each person talking (in the meter.)
 As can happen with a field recorder if you’re not mindful of this it is possible to forget to record.

 Wait for upload at the end

-One additional tip for Squadcast, Zencastr and Cleanfeed is to ask your guest at the end of the interview to wait for the recording to upload before they close out of the browser window.
-It does take some minutes for a WAV file especially to upload.
-Once you finish your interview you might want to have a quick chat with them so they don’t immediately close the window or disconnect from the internet.
-With Squadcast the program shows when the files are “available for download”.
+One additional tip for Squadcast, Zencastr, Riverside and Cleanfeed is to ask your guest at the end of the interview to wait for the recording to upload before they close their browser window or disconnect from the internet.
+This is usually fairly quick.
+(My experience is under a minute.)
+Squadcast comes up with “files available for download” once they’re done.
 It’s then safe to close.

 Paid plans can better for regular remote podcasters

 In terms of cost, there are different options – as per our price comparison section.
 There are free options if you’re starting out.
-If you’re going to do this regularly and you want good quality audio the paid plans on platforms like Squadcast and Zencastr can be worth it.
+If you’re going to do this regularly and you want good quality audio the paid plans on platforms like Squadcast, Zencastr and Riverside.fm can be worth it.

 Advice for recording a phone call using hardware